a-ashbeck/Flashcard-Generator/README.md

 If the `cloze` text does not completely match a portion of the `text`, you will receive a log of your entries, but you will get error messages informaing you of such, and the data will not be saved to the `log.txt` file.

+See the last two sections for examples of how the basic and cloze constructors work.

 ### Show all previous flashcards

 `Show all previous flashcards` will use the data stored in the `log.txt` file to loop through each flashcard previously created, and then follow a classic question and response format for using flashcards.